amritachandrasekar18/Data-606-Capstone-project/README.md

 # Detecting Fraudulent Healthcare Providers Using Machine Learning

-**Capstone Project in Data Science - DATA 606**
+** Data 606 Capstone Project in Data Science **
-Professor: Zeynep Kacar
+Under the guidance of Zeynep Kacar
 By: **Amrita Chandrasekar (NH53017)**
-Date: 12/10/2024
+Date: 12/11/2024

 ## Table of Contents
 - [Executive Summary](#executive-summary)